 In other words, .Net Standard defines a set of API’s that the platforms has to implement to be complaint with .Net Standard.
-Apart from code sharing, .Net Standard unifies the base class libraries of different framework that were evolving independently though many of the libraries are common.
-This means, developers need not learn different Base Class Libraries for learning different platforms.
+By implementing this specification, the base class libraries of different platforms are unified which were otherwise evolving independently though many of the library functions are common.
+On the other hand, this also meand the developers need not learn different Base Class Libraries for learning different platforms.

 Why We Need .Net Standard?

 When .NetFramework was released, it served as a general application development platform for windows desktop and server based environments.
-After this, a new version .NetFramework called .Net Compact framework was introduced for mobile platforms.
+After this, a new version of .NetFramework called .Net Compact framework was introduced for mobile platforms.
 Similarly, introduction of Silverlight, Windows 8 apps platforms, etc. added their own flavors of .Net Framework and runtime.
 So, there were many verticals for .Net Platforms with similar base class libraries that were evolving separately and delivered by separate teams in Microsoft.
 For developers, sharing a library code or component between this platforms requires to re-implement and build it for the specific platform though they were providing same feature.
-This had led to the development of Portable Class Library.
+To address this problem, a new way of compiling libraries were introduced which is called Portable Class Library.

 What is Portable Class Library?

-In Visual Studio 2012, we have a project type called Portable Class Library project similar to below.
+In Visual Studio 2012, we have a project type called Portable Class Library project for this.
+Refer below.

 Creating this project will ask you to select target platforms the library is targeting like below.

-The above selection will create a portable library class that allows API that are common between .NetFramework 4.5.Silverlight 4, Windows Phone Silverlight 7 and Windows 8.
+The above selection will create a portable library class that allows us to consume only the API's that are common between .NetFramework 4.5.Silverlight 4, Windows Phone Silverlight 7 and Windows 8.